THANNAGA/Origins-of-VWFA/README.md

 Here you will find 3 types of resources:
 1. Python scripts to train the model
 	These consist in 3 scripts:
-  	"clean_cornets.py" where the models are defined.<br/>
+  	"clean_cornets.py" where the models are defined.\
   	"clean_train.py" which contains the training loop and acts like a main script.
   	"ds2.py" which holds dataset classes and various functions related to the extraction and manipualtion of data.